Moisture Control in Park Model Tiny Homes

 This climate is all about balance.
 You are not fighting extreme conditions, you are fighting slow moisture buildup over time.

-Main risk: Condensation during cold weather when indoor humidity meets cold surfaces, especially windows and metal components.
+Condensation during cold weather, when indoor humidity meets cold surfaces, especially windows and metal components.

 Mountain moisture control is about preventing condensation, not fighting mold year-round.

-Main risk: Constant damp air combined with mild temperatures.
-Homes can feel clammy even when it is not cold, and mold can develop if moisture lingers.
+Constant damp air combined with mild temperatures.
+Homes feel clammy even when it is not cold, and mold develops if moisture lingers.

 On the coast, moisture control is not about one big system.
 It is about consistency and not letting dampness settle in.